 To avoid weakening, keep tree limbs trimmed to 5 feet or less.

 Trees with flexible trunks (think: palm trees) stand up better to wind because they bend.
 Select native or indigenous trees when landscaping — they’re more likely to withstand local weather, including high-wind conditions.
-(Call your state’s department of agriculture to ask about trees indigenous to your area.)
+(Check https://www.nwf.org/nativePlantFinder/plants for native plants and trees for your area. )

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Farmers® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to this article or the information, products, services or related graphics, if any, contained in this article for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.